Montana Hospital Association, Quality Improvement Division

 Top Flex Activities

-The state also conducts Statewide Quality Improvement Studies (QIS) that are designed to be high-level improvement projects.
-Critical access hospitals (CAHs) throughout the Montana Performance Improvement Network (PIN) are asked to commit to providing baseline and remeasurement data.
-Ideally, this data is available to the Montana Flex Program through existing MBQIP reporting.
-The Montana Flex Program develops improvement tools and resources specific to the project measure in a toolkit format for the PIN to use as appropriate in their facilities.
+The Montana Flex Program conducts statewide QIS that are designed to be high-level improvement projects.
+Critical access hospitals (CAHs) throughout the Montana Performance Improvement Network (PIN) are asked to commit to providing baseline and remeasurement data for the studies.
+The Montana Flex Program develops improvement tools and resources specific to the project measures in a toolkit format for Montana CAHs to use as appropriate in their facilities.

 - Target a specific improvement event identified by the facility

 - Involve project stakeholders in an organized, problem-solving process utilizing Lean methodologies

 - Provide a real-world learning experience for MSU students